Achieving metrological limits using ancilla-free quantum error-correcting codes: QEC strategy

-For the multi-probe codes, $\gamma_\tl$ is sometimes positive due to the fact that \eqref{eq:sensing-condition-2} is only approximately true.
-Nonetheless, the optimal HL is still achievable, because $\gamma_\tl$ is at most a constant as $N$ increase.
-(Note that without QEC, the noise rate will increase linearly with respect to $N$.)
-Specifically, the multi-probe code satisfies
+For the small-ancilla code and the ancilla-free random code, $\gamma_\tl$ can be positive due to the fact that \eqref{eq:sensing-condition-2} is only approximately true.
+Nonetheless, the HL is still achievable, when $\gamma_\tl$ is at most a constant and $\trace(\sum_\ell H^{(\ell)} Z_\tl)$ increases linearly with $N$.
+(Note that without QEC, the noise rate will increase linearly with $N$.)
+Specifically, we have

 where $\tilde\rho_k = \trace_{\backslash\{\ell\}}(\ket{k_\tl}\bra{k_\tl})$ for $k=0,1$, where $\trace_{\backslash\{\ell\}}$ means tracing out the entire system except for the $\ell$-th probe.
-(Note that $\tilde\rho_k = \rho_k + O(1/m)$ is independent of $\ell$ .)
+(Note that $\tilde\rho_k = \rho_k + O(1/m)$ is independent of $\ell$.)
 The optimal HL (\eqref{eq:QFI-coeff-HL}) is then achievable, taking $n=\Theta(1)$ and $m = \Theta(N)$, if